 Since your hormones control your appetite and your metabolism, many researchers have focused on ways to override your hormones, as well as change the way your body processes fat.

 The resulting medications aren’t magic, so far, but they’ve helped many people take the weight off when nothing else worked.
-As of right now, there are eight medications that have been approved by the FDA, including:
+Medications that have been approved by the FDA, include:

 For short-term weight loss, either to kick you off on a broader weight loss plan or because you need to lose weight quickly for a looming medical issue, phentermine, phendimetrazine, and benzphetamine are the most effective.
 These medications contain mild stimulants that decrease your appetite.